xiaoqin422/nerfstudio/docs/developer_guides/viewer/local_viewer.md

 ```

 Now running `node --version` in the shell should print "v17.8.0".
-Install package.json dependencies and start the client viewer app:
+Install package.json dependencies and start the self viewer app:

 ```shell
 yarn install
 ```

-## Launch the web client
+## Launch the web self

 From the `nerfstudio/viewer/app` folder, run: